 A Message from the CTO

-This book highlights selected projects from our portfolio of DoD-sponsored public research for fiscal 2022 presented at the 2022 CMU SEI Research Review.
-These projects include recently concluded work and work that continues in our research pipeline to study, make, and transition results to the benefit of DoD, the USG, academia, and the private sector.
+This website highlights selected projects from our portfolio of publicly releasable DoD-sponsored research presented at the 2023 CMU SEI Research Review.
+These projects include recently concluded work and work that continues in our research pipeline to take innovations from concept to development, through collaborations with the DoD, the USG, academia, and the private sector.

-I hope you enjoy reading about CMU SEI’s fiscal 2021 research efforts and that the following pages demonstrate the pride we take in this work.
-I invite you to read more about the SEI’s technical strategy in my SEI Blog post, The Drive Toward Stability.
-I also invite you to view videos of the 2022 Research Review, which you can find at the SEI YouTube channel.
+I hope you enjoy reading about CMU SEI’s fiscal 2023 research efforts and that the following pages demonstrate the transformational change made possible by our work.
+I invite you to read more about the SEI’s cross-disciplinary work in CEO Dr. Paul Neilsen’s SEI Blog post, Synergy Among Engineering Disciplines: Software, Cybersecurity, and AI.
+I also invite you to view videos of the 2023 Research Review, which you can find at the SEI YouTube channel.

 We stand by to work with you to help you make a difference, and we encourage you to contact us at firstname.lastname@example.org.

 Chief Technology Officer, Carnegie Mellon University Software Engineering Institute